-This study employed the extended FPLMTO (PLW) method [34],[35] for its calculations.
-This method, capable of handling all types of structures, including open ones, describes the electron exchange-correlation energy using the local density approximation (LDA) [36] and the [37] parameterization.
-The computations were performed using the lmtART computer code [38-40], which expands the potential within the non-overlapping muffin-tin sphere in spherical harmonics and the s, p, and d basis functions in plane waves in the interstitial regions.
-Convergence of the calculations was achieved when the total energy reached an accuracy of 10^{-4} Ry.
+This study employed the extended FPLMTO (PLW) method [35-37] for its calculations.
+This method, capable of handling all types of structures, including open ones, describes the electron exchange-correlation energy using the local density approximation (LDA) [38] and the Perdew et al. [39] parameterization.
+The computations were performed using the lmtART computer code [38], [40], which expands the potential within the non-overlapping muffin-tin sphere in spherical harmonics and the s, p, and d basis functions in plane waves in the interstitial regions.
+Convergence of the calculations was achieved when the total energy reached an accuracy of 10-4 Ry.

 For the binary compounds under investigation, a cubic unit cell containing four atoms was considered.
-Each lattice site is occupied by two atoms: a gallium (Ga) atom located at the origin $(0, 0, 0)a_0$, and a nitrogen (N) or arsenic (As) atom positioned at $(1/4, 1/4, 1/4)a_0$ in the zincblende structure (where a_0 is the lattice parameter for both binary compounds).
+Each lattice site is occupied by two atoms: a gallium (Ga) atom located at the origin $(0, 0, 0)a_0$ , and a nitrogen (N) or arsenic (As) atom positioned at $(1/4, 1/4, 1/4)a_0$ in the zinc blende structure (where $a_0$ is the lattice parameter for both binary compounds).